mia-platform/documentation/docs/p4samd/system_requirement.md

 ---
-id: installation
+id: system_requirement
-title: Installation
+title: System Requirements
-sidebar_label: Installation
+sidebar_label: System Requirements
 ---

 This page provides an overview of the system requirements necessary for deploying P4SaMD and explains how the installation process is carried out by the Mia-Care team.